fourstix/MCard1802ESP32Web/README.md

 ```

-The HTML body consists of a layout table to define the input key button definitions.
-The keypress function is invoked for the onclick event.
+The HTML body consists of a layout table to define the location of the graphics and the input key buttons.
+The keypress() function is invoked for the onclick event.
-The input button also invokes keypress for onmousedown and ontouchstart events to simulate cases where the input button is held down for a period of time.
+The Input button also invokes keypress() for onmousedown and ontouchstart events to simulate cases where the input button is held down for a period of time.

 I2C Front Panel
 ---------------
-The I2C Front Panel card provides the MCP23008 for control lines, a 7400 Quad Nand logic chip for Memory Protect and inverse Q for serial communication TX line and MCP23017 IO Expander for data lines
+The I2C Front Panel card provides the MCP23008 GPIO Extender for control lines, a 7400 Quad Nand logic chip for Memory Protect and inverse Q for serial communication TX line
-along with a voltage regulator to provide 5v to the Membership Card if designed.
-Jumpers can select if the Membership Card runs at the I2C voltage level or the 5v level.
+and MCP23017 GPIO Expander for data lines along with a voltage regulator to provide 5v to the Membership Card if designed.
+Jumpers can select if the Membership Card runs at
+the I2C voltage level or the 5v level.

 The GPIO expanders support 3.3v to 5v level shifting, so the I2C inputs can be either 3.3v level or 5v level.
 This allows the ESP32 to communicate with the Membership Card
 running at 5v without separate level shifters for the I2C lines.
 The I2C Front Panel card was based on the Front Panel Card design from the
 [MCard1802ArduinoV2](https://github.com/fourstix/MCard1802ArduinoV2) project.